Who Should File a Tax Return: Explained by Nick Nemeth

 • If they overpaid their tax in the previous year

-In all such cases, one needs to file a return to get a refund of the extra amount paid.
+In all such IRS tax problems, one needs to file a return to get a refund of the extra amount paid.

 2. Earn Income Tax Credit (EITC)

-If you, individually or with your spouse, earns less than $50,270 a year, you may qualify for U.S Federal Earned Income Tax Credit (EITC).
+If you, individually or with your spouse, earn less than $50,270 a year, you may qualify for the U.S. Federal Earned Income Tax Credit (EITC).
 As far as the amount you can expect in the refund is concerned; families with qualifying children may receive up to $5891.
 However, you need to file a return to claim the credit if your family income is below the threshold.

 3. Additional Child Tax Credit (ACTC)

-If you have at least one qualifying child but they do not get the full amount of the Child Tax Credit, you may quality for this additional refundable credit.
+If you have at least one qualifying child, but they do not get the full amount of the Child Tax Credit, you may qualify for this additional refundable credit.
 In such a scenario, you need to use Schedule 8821 – Child Tax Credit – to claim the credit.
 This is another scenario wherein it is essential to file a return.

 4. American Opportunity Tax Credit (AOTC)